I share my suggestions for fun toddler activities to do at home to keep the kiddos occupied and active.

-Get a margarine or similar tubberware and cut some different holes in the lid.
+Get a margarine or similar Tupperware and cut some different holes in the lid.
 Allow your toddler to push the pom poms through the holes!

 It’s never too early to start teaching the kiddos how to help out around the house and just because we are in self isolation it doesn’t mean daily cleaning routine should go by the wayside.
-So, when we are in cleaning mode, we get Baby E to join in by teaching him how to sweep, put garbage away, put dirty laundry in the washing machine etc. It’s still a work in progress and it definitely slows things down but if you can make a game out of it the better!
-I have also found that, similar to food modeling, modeling these types of behaviours with Baby E gets him more interested in what mama and dada are doing and more willing to participate.
-Honestly, one of his all time favourite things to do is put his own diaper in the garbage.
+So, when we are in cleaning mode, we get the boys to join in by teaching him how to sweep, put garbage away, put dirty laundry in the washing machine etc. It’s still a work in progress and it definitely slows things down but if you can make a game out of it the better!
+I have also found that, similar to food modeling, modeling these types of behaviours with the boys gets them more interested in what mama and dada are doing and more willing to participate.
+Honestly, one of their all time favourite things to do is put their own diaper in the garbage.

 Have a Dance Party

-Let’s be real, we can all use a little bit of a dance party right now.
+Let’s be real, we can all use a little bit of a dance party right now, and this is one of the PERFECT toddler activities to do at home.
 We’ve discovered a ton a different Spotify playlists to get the kiddo dancing around and having fun (currently loving the “Bananas in Pajamas” soundtrack!)
-It’s also a good excuse to get YOUR body moving now that a lot of us are moving much less since our regular gym and fitness routines have been uprooted.
+It’s also a good excuse to get YOUR body moving too!

 Get a craft box

 Okay so I stole this one from Jessi Cruikshank but basically you freeze a bath toy in a container with water to yield a huge ice cube and then let your toddler try to “rescue” the duck.
-I tried it and it legit entertained E for 45 minutes – mainly because he is OBSESSED with ice and just sucked on it.
+I tried it and it legit entertained my boys for 45 minutes – mainly because they are OBSESSED with ice and just sucked on it.
 Hey, whatever keeps them hydrated!

 Pipecleaners are magic around here.
 Grab some large pasta noodles (like rigatoni) and let your toddler thread the pipecleaners through the pasta.
 If this is too easy, you can also cut up some colourful straws and let your toddler pipe the pipecleaners through the straw pieces.
 You can also use Cheerios to thread onto the pipecleaners!
 No pipecleaners?
 No problem.
 Use a piece of spaghetti instead!

-I don’t know about you but my kid LOVES his bath.
-He also loves his stuffies so a fun thing to do when he’s in a mood is to let him go into to a dry bathtub filled with his toys.
-Throw in a few books and maybe you’ll get some independant play time.
+I don’t know about you but my kids LOVE baths.
+They also love stuffies so a fun thing to do when they’re in a mood is to let him go into to a dry bathtub filled with his toys.
+Throw in a few books and maybe you’ll get some independent play time.

 If your kid really wants to FEEL the paint in their hands, you can colour some plain yogurt with food colouring, cover your table in a plastic tarp, and allow your kid to finger paint on a blank piece of paper.
 If they get it in their mouth, GREAT, healthy snack!